stevencombs/retrocombs.github.io/_posts/2020/2020-11-25-plus4-chapter6-beginning-basic.md

 As the user's manual states in the summary, this is not an exhaustive study of BASIC nor a complete tutorial.
 We only covered a fraction of the commands available.
 Read the BASIC 3.5 Encyclopedia beginning on page 101 to begin your real journey.
 BASIC is a capable, and fun language, that can bring you hours of fun and help you solve real world problems.

-In the next chapter, we will use the basic commands we have already learned, combine with them with unique Commodore Plus/4 graphics commands to create some pretty pictures on our screen.
+In the next chapter, we will use the basic commands we have already learned and combine with them with unique Commodore Plus/4 BASIC 3.5 graphics commands to create pretty pictures on our screen.
 These are commands that were not available on the base Commodore VIC-20 or C64.
 You won't want to miss that fun, so make sure you <font color="red">SUBSCRIBE</font> to my [YouTube channel](https://www.youtube.com/stevencombs).

 ## Join the Fun